katmh/recreation/2020-03-18-hacker-news/README.md

 Website suggested by [Jamsheed Mistri](https://jmistri.com)

+**Wins**
+- Correctly guessed the typeface: Verdana

+**Lessons**
+- **Pay attention to block vs inline-block/inline elements**
+- Macs have a built-in color picker
+- I was going to make a triangle in CSS but then Jamsheed sent the triangle symbol in the stream chat ▲ 🙃
+- The navigation can be visually replicated with just a string in a `p` element

 ## Worked on the site for ~30 minutes before first preview, with some hints/tips from stream viewers

 ![First preview after ~30 minutes](result.png)